SmartTokenLabs/TokenScript/doc/design_paper.md

 - Prepaid online shopping payment cards, like the Alipay cards sold in Australia Post.

-TBML intends to give room for payment side innovation as well as deliverable side.
+Tokenscript intends to give room for payment side innovation as well as deliverable side.
 Traditionally, partner support used to curb payment side innovation.
 American Express implemented points to pay API but after years only less than 5% of partner e-commerce websites provided this as a checkout option.

 #### Scalability